Formula to Calculate Profit Percentage

 Profit Percentage formula calculates the financial benefits that are left with the entity after it has paid all the expenses and is expressed a percentage of cost price or selling price.
 Profit Percentage is of two types a) Markup expressed as a percentage of cost price while b) Profit margin is the percentage calculated using the selling price.

-Profit Percentage formula is calculated as follows
+The profit Percentage formula is calculated as follows.

 Profit % (Markup) = (Profit / Cost Price) * 100 Profit % (Margin) = (Profit / Revenues) * 100

 Let’s see some simple to advanced examples to understand it better.

 Due to heavy demand by CPA and CFA candidates, Joseph, the owner of the stationery shop, purchased 150 pieces of normal calculators at the rate of 35 per piece and 80 pieces of financial calculators at the rate of 115 per piece.

 He spent an amount of $2500 on transportation and other charges.
 He labeled the normal calculators with $50 and financial calculators at $150.
 He also decided to provide a discount of 5% on every calculator.